Why should I choose Cyprus for my IVF treatment?

 Egg donor information available in Cyprus

 In Cyprus, egg donation allows for the full anonymity of its donors.
 They may keep their personal information private for the rest of their life.
 Egg recipients, on the other hand, still get access to a lot of important information that may be helpful in making decisions concerning their future families.
 Patients often want to know the nationality, height, skin, hair and eye colour of the donor in order to be able to imagine how their future child will look like.
-In Cyprus this all this information is made available to them, as well as such important facts like donor’s age, weight and blood type.
+In Cyprus this all this information is made available to them, as well as important facts like donor’s age, weight and blood type.
 Besides, it is also possible to learn what donors’ educational background and occupation are and one can access their previous donation history, too.

 Egg donor qualifications

 In South Cyprus the maximum allowed age for an egg donor is 35.
 By law, both egg and sperm donors have to be tested for sexually transmitted Diseases (STDs), such as HIV 1&2, Hepatitis B surface antigen (HBsAg), Hepatitis B core antibody (anti-HBc IgM), Hepatitis C (HCV), Syphilis (VDRL) and Cytomegalovirus antibody (CMV IgM).
 They are also screened for genetic conditions such as Thalassemia trait (Hb Electrophoresis) and undergo tests for the quantitative measurement of luteinizing hormone (LH), follicle-stimulating hormone (FSH) and estradiol (E2).
-Unfortunately, karyotyping is not a standard but it might be available in some clinics.
+Unfortunately, karyotyping is not universally offered but it is available in some clinics.

 Apart from all above, the donor qualification process includes a general psychological and hematological check-up as well as a standard interview.
-In order to ensure that a donor meets medical requirements and general eligibility criteria, a potential candidate has to answer questions regarding his or her immediate family history, medical history and gynecologic health issues including previous donations and pregnancies.
+In order to ensure that a donor meets medical requirements and general eligibility criteria, a potential candidate has to answer questions regarding his or her immediate family history, medical history and gynaecologic health issues including previous donations and pregnancies.
 They are also asked about basics such as education, work and hobbies as well as sensitive information regarding drinking, smoking and using illegal substances.

 Embryo donation in North Cyprus